Heart of Neolithic Orkney UNESCO World Heritage Site

-Who could ever imagine building a monument and learning it would still exist some 5,000 years later?
-Thousands of years ago, the prehistoric people of Orkney began building such monuments out of stone.
-It’s testament to their skills that those domestic and ritualistic monuments still survive today, and we can now use them to get incredible insights into the society and spiritual beliefs of those people.
+Around 5,000 years ago, the prehistoric people of Orkney began building monuments out of stone.
+It’s testament to their skills that those domestic and ritualistic monuments still survive today, giving us incredible insights into their lives.

 The Heart of Neolithic Orkney brings together four key sites near Stromness on the Orkney Mainland:

-- Skara Brae – a domestic settlement where you can still see the surviving stone walls, passageways and stone furnishings including beds and ‘dressers’
+- Skara Brae – a domestic settlement where stone walls, passageways and stone furnishings including beds and ‘dressers’ still survive

 - Maeshowe – this chambered tomb is an extraordinary example of Neolithic architecture.
 It’s designed so that the light of the setting sun at the winter solstice focuses on the narrow passageway, illuminating the chamber inside